solana-labs/solana/book/src/runtime.md

 For blockchain to function correctly, the program code must be resilient to user inputs.
-That is why in this design the program specific code is the only code that can change the state of the userdata byte array in the Accounts that are assigned to it.
-It is also the reason why `Assign` or `CreateAccount` must zero out the userdata.
-Otherwise there would be no possible way for the program to distinguish the recently assigned account userdata from a natively generated state transition without some additional metadata from the runtime to indicate that this memory is assigned instead of natively generated.
+That is why in this design the program specific code is the only code that can change the state of the data byte array in the Accounts that are assigned to it.
+It is also the reason why `Assign` or `CreateAccount` must zero out the data.
+Otherwise there would be no possible way for the program to distinguish the recently assigned account data from a natively generated state transition without some additional metadata from the runtime to indicate that this memory is assigned instead of natively generated.